Avenue 5 | Celestial plot, cast, trailer - Mash Viral

-After Chernobyl’s critical and commercial success, HBO and Sky are producing another prestige show together – albeit in a completely different tone.
+Following the critical and commercial success of Chernobyl, HBO and Sky are producing another prestige show together – albeit in a completely different tone.

 Avenue 5 is a science fiction comedy – not an everyday mix – that deals with the mishaps that occur on the passenger cruiser.
 And it looks very promising with an all-star line-up, which includes many British talents led by Hugh Laurie.